“Writer extraordinaire Kyler James”

 My new novel is out now at Rebel Satori Press!
 About the relationship between a genius of a painter and a wealthy autograph dealer.

 A chapter can be seen in the Scroll of Thoth (Vol 1, Num 2).
 The book’s release was celebrated on lit agent Betsy Lerner’s blog.
-Available on the Rebel Satori site, Amazon (eight 5-star reviews so far), Barnes and Noble, and McNally Jackson in NYC.
+Available on the Rebel Satori site, Amazon (eleven 5-star reviews), Barnes and Noble, New York Public Library, and McNally Jackson in NYC.
 A good review at The Bookreporter and a very good reaction on Goodreads.
 One of Dennis Cooper’s favorites of the year!

 Short Story: “The Loneliest Man on Earth”